 Accuser Janet Dickinson in a televised interview looked scripted with poor acting and fake crying without tears at end.
 She alleges she just so happened to take Polaroid photos of Cosby before the rape.
 These are shown on air.
 That clown suit is how Cosby dressed in 1982?
 Off by a decade and a half.

 The one thing that most of Cosby’s accusers seem to have in common is that they are represented by feminist attorney Gloria Allred – a woman whose life ambition is spinning anything and everything into “sexism.”
 All the accusers Allred represents have financial incentives.
 They are demanding $100 million.
-After about four years of having his name dragged in the mud, the lawsuits are being dismissed and only one questionable situation is going to criminal trial.
+After about four years of having his name dragged in the mud, the lawsuits are being dismissed as unactionable and only one questionable situation is going to criminal trial.

 Once the smear campaign against Cosby started in earnest, friends and defenders materialized.